June 16, 2019

 Under the new law, all non-lawyer notary applicants will be required to take a class, pass a test and obtain a BCI criminal background check before being granted a commission from the Secretary of State.
 Those who will be renewing their notary commissions after Sept.
 20 will also have a continuing education requirement as well as a BCI criminal background check every five years.

 Lawyer applicants will continue to have a lifetime commission, assuming they remain in good standing with the Supreme Court of Ohio.
 Attorneys will not be required to obtain a background check, but they will be required to take a class before obtaining their notary commission.
 The new law does not impose any additional requirements on lawyers who are currently notaries.

 If you have been considering becoming a Notary Public, it would be wise to begin the application process prior to the new rules going into effect.
 It is likely that the costs to become a notary will increase, with the added expense of a background check.
-Attorneys may want to avoid the educational requirement of the new law by obtaining your notary commission before July 31, 2019.
+Attorneys may want to avoid the educational requirement of the new law by obtaining your notary commission before the law's implementation.